 When you choose a different user store, such as Windows Active Directory or a custom store, the account lockout policy is inherited from the store.
 You may be able to modify the account lockout policy for these store types.
 Consult the documentation specific to these user and role store types to learn how to change the account lockout policy.

 Monitoring failed login attempts

-For more information, see Viewing, querying, and configuring server logs.
+For more information, see Work with server logs.